QunATCG/scMutrace-tutorial/QuickStart/Example1/README.md

-# Example 1: Identify somatic mutations without control sample
+# Example 1: Identify somatic mutations without control sample and celltype annotation

 > Example BAM files from same sample (Data folder) were derived from 10x Genomics single-cell sequencing data, and contain a small region of human chromosome 17 (hg19), which harbors four somatic mutations.